Dasara Bullodu: Production

 The film marked the directorial debut of V. B. Rajendra Prasad.
 Prasad initially wanted V. Madhusudhana Rao and later Adurthi Subba Rao to direct the film but due to busy schedules they could not direct it instead Prasad himself directed the film after Nageswara Rao encouraged him to do so.
 Jayalalitha was originally chosen as lead actress but due to her prior commitments in Tamil, Vanisri became the lead actress.
 The film's first schedule began with the song "Pachagadi Koseti" at Bhatlapenumarru of Krishna district and that schedule was completed within twelve days while the second schedule was shot at Amalapuram.

 Soundtrack

 The film's music was composed by K. V. Mahadevan.
 The lyrics were written by Acharya Aatreya.
 Music was released on Saregama Audio Company.
-The song "Ettago Unnadi" was remixed for the film Nenunnanu.
+The song "Ettago Unnadi" was remixed for the film Nenunnanu (2004), and the song "Pachagaddi Koseti" was remixed for Mallanna (2009).